 First impressions count when it comes to onboarding a new employee.
 Think back to your first day of work.
 Did you have a computer?
 Were you able to access the necessary systems and complete required forms?
 These interactions set the tone for the employee’s journey, often determining how long they stay.

-With the rapid shift to hybrid work, many new employees are being hired without having ever stepped foot into an office or having met their manager face to face.
 This makes the case for a solid employee onboarding program even stronger, ensuring all employees have access to everything they need, and are informed and supported, whether in the office or a remote location.

-in the Hybrid Workplace
+Building Human Connection in the Hybrid Workplace

 According to Gallup, employees who have had an exceptional onboarding experience are 2.6 times more likely to be extremely satisfied with their workplace.
 An onboarding program that has been carefully designed and implemented will ensure a positive employee experience that makes a new employee feel comfortable and secure in their new role and surroundings, leading to greater wellbeing and productivity.